Bynder/cw-wordpress-plugin/README.md

 ### 3.2.9 ###
 * Added support for Bynder images, which do not include an extension in their filenames by default.
-* Importing files from attachment fields in GatherContent, will now be done using the result of the content endpoint for the item, and will no longer call the files endpoint.
+* Importing files from attachment fields in Content Workflow, will now be done using the result of the content endpoint for the item, and will no longer call the files endpoint.

 ### 3.2.8 ###
 * Pulling will no longer happen using wp_remote_post as it was causing issues with local environments and firewalls, where leaving the server and re-calling it via the host wasn't possible.

 ### 3.2.7 ###
-* Fixed issue where GatherContent to WordPress mapping was not taking effect
+* Fixed issue where Content Workflow to WordPress mapping was not taking effect

 ### 3.2.6 ###
 * Bump version